-A home surrounded by beautiful trees, in Grandmother's case pines, so when the wind blew you could hear them whispering.
-There is no other sound like that and even if there were, we couldn't hear it because of traffic noise and our headsets and earplugs.
+A home surrounded by beautiful pines, in Grandmother's case, so when the wind blew you could hear them whispering.
+There is no other sound like that and even if there were, we could no longer hear it because of traffic noise and our headsets and earplugs.

 But it was a magic sound, a fairy tale sound.
 Grandmother would say, "Listen to those pines.
 They're talking to each other," and I would feel hypnotized or enchanted, both happy and a little fearful listening in to the trees' hushed conversation.

-And of course they swayed in the wind, leaning with it, then straightening, back and forth in the wind, bending but not breaking.
+And of course they swayed in the wind, leaning with it, then straightening, back and forth, bending but not breaking.
 There I was, a temporary orphan, my parents having dropped me off, experiencing this beauty, the sun shining, the clouds sailing slowly across a blue sky.

-What if I was actually a prince and my mom and dad weren't really my parents?
+What if I was actually a prince, I wondered, and my mom and dad weren't really my parents?

 On the floor of the forest lay layers of pine straw, patches of poison oak and poison ivy, and bigger patches of blackberry bushes which were actually briers, and I would go out with Grandmother to pick berries which she would turn into preserves and jelly and jam and blackberry pies.

-And there she taught me, and more about that later.
+And during out walks, she taught me, and more about that later.
 When we found our way back to the house, we had dark blackberry juice on our hands mixed with specks of blood from brier scratches.